HR Continues to Lead

 HR Takes the Lead at the Executive Table

-It’s nothing new to see HR professionals taking top executive positions despite not getting the same opportunity and resources for business leadership.
-Not all CEOs have substantial experience when it comes to the human element of their organisation.
+It’s nothing new to see HR professionals taking top executive positions.
+Not all CEOs have substantial experience when it comes to the human element.
+Jeremie Brecheisen (Gallup) believes leading people should be a responsibility that requires expertise in the most important part of any organisation: its people.

-HR taking the lead will usher in the generation of organisations asking and answering the question ‘What it means to be a great employer?’
+In 2020, there was a strong call to make HR a top player.
+HR’s strategic and empathetic approach yields a more robust bottom line, impacts employee retention, and enforces workforce engagement.
+HR taking the lead will usher in the generation of organisations asking ‘What it means to be a great employer?’

 HR at the Driver Seat